-Previously the tourism value chain in South Africa did not have integrated standards and norms, and this contributed to inconsistencies in service levels.
+Previously, the tourism value chain in South Africa did not have integrated standards and norms, and this contributed to inconsistencies in service levels.

-The Service Excellence Requirements provides a yardstick to be used by all tourism service providers in the value chain to deliver quality service and experiences that equal or surpass world standards.
+The Service Excellence Requirements provides a yardstick to be used by all tourism service providers to deliver quality service and experiences that equal or surpass world standards.